giantswarm/release-operator/docs/workflow.md

 #### What does deploying mean?

 So as you can see from the example above, each component can have a subset of the following fields:
-* catalog: which catalog to take the component from? (e.g. control-plane-catalog, control-plane-test-catalog)
+* `catalog`: which catalog to take the component from? (e.g. control-plane-catalog, control-plane-test-catalog)
-* name: name of the component.
+* `nam`e: name of the component.
-* reference: reference of the component.
+* `referenc`e: reference of the component.
 Enables testing of untagged commits/branches.
-* releaseOperatorDeploy: controls if this operator will deploy the component.
+* `releaseOperatorDeploy`: controls if this operator will deploy the component.
-* version: version of the component.
+* `version`: version of the component.

 On each reconcile loop release-operator does the following:
 1. Iterate over all of the releases on the CP.